Last Updated: 7-27-2025

 tmux, zsh and vim setup

-As mentioned previously, all of your custom config files need to be added to the following directories on your local host.
-In other words, don’t make these changes while inside the Exegol container:
+All of your custom config files need to be added to the following directories.

 ~/.exegol/my-resources/setup/tmux